 With genocides taking place today in living memory of the Shoah, such as the persecution of the Muslim Uyghurs in China, and this year’s Human Rights Shabbat falling on the 2nd and 3rd nights of Chanukah, the theme hopes to explore the moral authority and moral responsibility we have as Jews as ‘speakers by experience’ to take action to ensure it is indeed ‘never again’.

 Over the course of Shabbat, Jewish communities and movements will be running study sessions, sharing resources and hosting events to mark Human Rights Shabbat 5781.
 Most of these activities have been designed to take place online.

-To sign up and receive further information, simply reply to email@example.com to register your interest.
+To sign up and receive further information, simply reply to [email protected]in.org to register your interest.
 The only other thing you need to do is appoint a primary point of contact within your community by Friday 16 October 2020.
 We’ll be in touch after then with resources, ideas and sessions from which you can deliver a session or mark the occasion in a way that suits you.

 Communities that sign up will be offered:

 - Connections to leading speakers for a virtual event during the week leading up to Human Rights Shabbat